bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **incremental development model**
 SDLC model where the software is built gradually &rarr; for example a few features are fully developed, afterwards few more features are added and so on until the product is completely ready, requires a clear completion goal

+## **internal failure**
+failure which requires reaction and happens before the product is shipped to the customer

 ## **iterative development model**
 SDLC model where the development happen in smaller cycles with constant feedback loop &rarr; for example, one feature might not be fully completed in one iteration but the work is continued in the next cycle with the feedback from previous cycle's results